Are We Role-Playing On Life’s Stage?

 Relationships are where things get really interesting.
 We’ve all got our scripts – the “how was your day” dance, the “I’m fine” lie, the carefully choreographed steps of a first date.

-So, how do we break out of these roles and start living authentically?
+So, how do we break out of these parts and start living authentically?
 It’s not easy, but it’s worth it.
-Here are a few strategies:

 2. Question your motivations: Ask yourself why you’re behaving a certain way.
 Is it because it’s truly you or because it’s expected of you?